Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 The exact income tax slabs for FY 2082/83, with worked take-home math for Rs 30k, 50k, 1L and 2L monthly salaries — plus the SSF 1% waiver, the 10% female rebate, and the deductions most salaried people leave on the table.

-If you take home a salary in Nepal and have ever stared at the Tax Deducted at Source line on your payslip wondering how the number was actually computed, this is the cheat sheet.
+Salaried in Nepal, and ever stared at the Tax Deducted at Source line on your payslip wondering how that number was actually computed?
+This is the cheat sheet.

-I've cross-checked the slabs against the Inland Revenue Department, the PKF Trunco tax rate booklet for 2082/83, and Common Law Associates.
-All three agree — including the 39% top bracket above Rs 50 lakh, which several less-careful blog posts still omit.
+I cross-checked the slabs against the Inland Revenue Department, the PKF Trunco tax rate booklet for 2082/83, and Common Law Associates.
+All three sources match, including the 39% top bracket above Rs 50 lakh that several less-careful blog posts still omit.

 The slab tables, exactly